dpinela/mflg/README.md

 To select a range of text, use **Anchor** at each end of the range consecutively, in any order.
 Alternatively, you may click and drag the mouse to select, like in a GUI editor.
+You can also double-click and double-click-and-drag to select by words.

 - **Anchor**: Control-A
 - **Clear Selection**: ESC (cancels any in-progress selection as well)